 From the output, it can be seen that in the grayscale images, each pixel value lie in a range of 0 to 255 represented different shades of gray.
 On other hand, black and white images consists of either 0 (white) or 1 (Black) pixels.re

-Converting image from White to Black with Pillow library
+Convert image from White to Black using Pillow library

 image.convert(‘mode’)